12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The grown-out bob

 “2023 saw lots of people going for the big chop with the French bob making a comeback, so in 2024, it’s inevitable that slightly longer, grown-out bobs will be back in,” says Khassal, who suggests asking your stylist for an A-line cut, where the front is a little longer and the layers are concentrated more towards the back.
 “This gives a super-stylish, face-framing finish and it allows you to add texture,” says Khassal.
-Luckily, it works for all hair textures, especially wavy hair.
+Happily, it works for all hair textures, especially wavy hair.
 Like this style on Gabrielle Alys, Khassal suggests flicking out the ends.
-Use a straightener like ghd Platinum + Hair Straightener.
+Use straighteners like ghd Platinum + Hair Straightener, $296.25.